dartmouth-cs52/dartmouth-cs52.github.io/lectures/01_interwebs/index_slides.md

 * protocols such as Ethernet and WiFi
 * passes data between individual hosts

+???
+* responsible for data transfer between 2 hosts
+* how do two machines with a link between them send each other data

 ---
 name: Physical Layer

 <iframe src="//giphy.com/embed/l41YvpiA9uMWw5AMU" width="480" height="270" frameBorder="0" class="giphy-embed" ></iframe>

 * transferring bits along a wire or fiber optic cable

+???
+* how the electrical signals are manipulated to transfer bits

 ---
 name: Internet Data Flow